 When the European Central Bank held its annual Forum on Central Banking in Sintra, Portugal, earlier this year, one contribution to the Young Economists' Session caught my eye: Cían Allen's research on current accounts and sectoral balances.
 His paper prompted me to dig up some code I wrote during my own dissertation to compile sectoral balances data for a number of economies and update it with some additional data for the US and Japan.

 I've always been a fan of sectoral balances after being introduced to the approach by Michael Pettis and Martin Wolf.
 In a nutshell, sectoral balances capture net saving in each sector of the economy, i.e. the government, the private sector (which itself is made up of households and corporations) and the rest of the world.
 If a sector saves more than it spends, its balance is positive (net saver); if it spends more than it saves, its balance is negative (net borrower).
 By definition all sectors must sum to zero.

-But while the framework itself is straightforward, getting actual data on sectoral balances can be difficult.
+While the framework itself is straightforward, getting actual data on sectoral balances can be difficult.
 Statistical authorities have different ways of capturing sectoral data and finding cross-country statistics can be tricky.
-The OECD's National Accounts at a Glance are a good place to start, but their data often trail official sources by several quarters or years.
-Eurostat is usually more up to date and covers most European countries, but even here different series capturing similar concepts often complicate matters.
-National sources are typically best, providing the longest possible coverage and highest possible frequency, but are not practical if one wants to compare a larger number of countries.
+The OECD's National Accounts at a Glance are a good place to start, but their data often trail official sources.
+Eurostat is usually more up to date and covers most European countries, but here too different methodologies complicate matters.
+National sources are typically best, providing the longest possible coverage and highest possible frequency.